MadeForMoney/MadeForMoney/README.md

 - I enjoy reading papers more than model zoo repos.
 - My browser tabs have ablations.
 - I once debugged a bug caused by a *comment*. 😵
+- I trust learning curves more than accuracy scores.
+- I’ve broken models on purpose just to understand why they worked.
+- I read architecture diagrams before reading conclusions.
+- I care more about *failure cases* than perfect results.
+- I believe a good baseline can be more impressive than a complex model.

 > If you’ve read this far, you might as well ⭐ a repo.